 Entity I/O

-Hook into the Valve entity I/O system to observe output firings and input dispatches by entity designer name.
+Hook into the Valve entity I/O system to observe or intercept output firings and input dispatches by entity designer name.

 EntityIO